pomegranate-rabbit/onboarding/README.md

 ### Completion

-Once you have completed the practice tasks, please submit the following your
+Once you have completed the practice tasks, please submit the [onboarding form] (https://forms.gle/SLXdJk3SbjHCYnpd9) with the following artifacts:

-# onboarding
-# onboarding
+- A zipped copy of your `.specstory folder` from this repo
+- A zipped copy of the `/data` folder from your screen recorder directory
+- A link to your forked repository with all changes committed and pushed.

+Once we receive your submission, we’ll know you’re ready for the main study and follow up with next steps.
+Thank you for your participation!